lwsjs/redirect/README.md

 # lws-redirect

-A [lws](https://github.com/lwsjs/lws) middleware plugin to perform a HTTP 302 Redirect if a specified rule is met.
+A [lws](https://github.com/lwsjs/lws) middleware plugin to perform a 302 Redirect if the request URL matches a specified regular expression.

 Adds the following option to lws.